 | 4 days

-We start are tour to famous monument of Nepal by visiting Boudhanath Stupa, Pashupatinath Temple, Bhaktapur Durbar Square and finally end up at Nagarkot.
-Second day we will visit Swoyambhunath Stupa, Kathmandu Durbar Square & Patan Durbar Square.
+The tour to famous monuments of Nepal is gives a vivid idea about our countr Nepal.
+We visit Boudhanath Stupa, Pashupathinath Temple, Bhaktapur and finally end up at Nagarkot.
+The next day we will visit more monuments, namely Swoyambhunath Stupa, Kathmandu Durbar Square & Patan Durbar Square.

-During our tour to famous monument of Nepal, as soon as your arrival in Tribhuwan International airport, we will be transfer you to your hotel.
+Tour to famous monument of Nepal, begins with your arrival in Tribhuwan International airport.
+After your arrival, we will transfer you to your hotel.
 Then you will stroll around the streets for lively night life in Thamel.
 There are plenty of restaurants, dance bars and cultural programs happening after sunset in Thamel.
 You would love to be part of it.

 Join short and easy tour to famous monument of Nepal with Euro-Asia treks for sightseeing around the three major cities nearby Kathmandu .It is ideal for those who want to experience nepali culture and natural splendor in short period of time.
 You can always join other treks or tours after completion of this trip and create the best of holiday memories in Nepal.

 Welcome by our representative at the airport and transfer to hotel in Kathmandu.
 Later enjoy a Welcome Dinner in the Evening.